A successful brand communicates its message through all possible channels. Tamara Smith demonstrates ‘how to market the hell out of your franchise.’

 ABOUT THE AUTHOR

-Tamara Smith is a Partner and Marketing Strategist at Just Franchise Marketing.
-She has generated over a billion dollars for clients and over 5 million in franchise sales in the past year alone, through focusing on holistic marketing. http://justfranchisemarketing.com/
+Tamara Smith is a Partner and Marketing Strategist at Just Franchise Marketing. http://justfranchisemarketing.com/

 An inspirational new web video series where we meet the business leaders and influencers in International Franchising.